- What is a Learning Community?

 - If I still have questions who do I contact?

 A: A Learning Community (aka LC) is a small group of first-year students who take a common set of 2 or more classes together who meet for an additional one-hour a week as a group in a Learning Community Hour.
-The Learning Community is comprised of first-year students, professors who teach the courses, peer mentors who guide the LC, and an alumnus, your college and the University Learning Centre who support you and your group.
+The Learning Community is comprised of first-year students, professors who teach the courses, peer mentors who guide the LC, and an alumnus, your college and the Student Learning Services (formerly the University Learning Centre) who support you and your group.

-There are 29 LCs offered this fall in 5 Colleges: Arts and Science, Agriculture & Bioresources, Kinesiology, Engineering, and St.Thomas More College.
+There are 29 LCs offered this fall (2013) in 5 Colleges: Arts and Science, Agriculture & Bioresources, Kinesiology, Engineering, and St.Thomas More College.
 In those 29 LCs are 3 Aboriginal Student Achievement Program LCs.
 Each LC is designed to meet your interests not just your course requirements.
+To receive our updates, including information on when the list of 2014 Learning Communities offerings become available, please join the Learning Communities Newsletter (by submitting your email and name to the right of this text), friend U of S Learning Communities on Facebook, and follow @UofS_LCs on Twitter.

-The Dosman LC is a Health & Science Learning Community, which is composed of Biology 120, Psychology 120, English 113 and the LC Hour.
-The LC is named after John Dosman, a U of S alumni and a family physician in Saskatoon.
+The LaFontaine LC is composed of Biology 120, Chemistry 112, English 110, and the LC Hour.
+The LC is named after Alika LaFontaine, a U of S alumni and a family physician in Alberta.

 For more information visit http://www.usask.ca/ulc/lc/about